DhanashriA/Udacity-Nanodegree/3. Starbucks Capstone Challenge/README.md

 Thus, Starbucks can use the RandomForestClassifier to predict whether a customer will accept a particular offer or not and then decide to whom to send out the particular offer.

-## ACKNOWLEDGEMENTS
-- Starbucks for the data
-- Udacity for the opportunity and guidance